substack/hacker-deps/readme.markdown

 # hacker-deps

-Print out which hackers your application depends on.
+Print the list of hackers your application depends on.

 # example